UHDanke/gd_docs/triggers/audio.md

 P1, P2 and Camera (center) override GID 2 as the listener.

-Both P1 and P2 can be selected at the same time, and this is the only way to have more than one listener per attenuation at a time.
+Both P1 and P2 can be selected at the same time, and this is the only way to have more than one listener per attenuation at once.
 In this case the closest distance between a sound emitter and one of the two players is used.

 ### Thresholds